 The Rennie Party

-The first story, “A Melancholy Diary,” by Gilbert Rennie, appeared in the July 11th, 1863 edition of The British Colonist.
+The first story, “A Melancholy Diary”, by Gilbert Rennie, appeared in the July 11, 1863 edition of The British Colonist.
 According to the article, Gilbert and his brothers, William and Thomas, along with Englishmen John Helstone and John R. Wright, left London on May 15th, 1862.
-This was an unusually late departure date; most other overlanders had left a month earlier.
+This was an unusually late departure date; most of the other Overlanders had left a month earlier.

-They travelled west to Saint Cloud and through the Dakotas, arriving at Fort Garry in Manitoba on July 7th.
+Upon their arrival to North America, the men travelled west to Saint Cloud, Minnesota, and through the Dakotas, arriving at Fort Garry in Manitoba on July 7th.
 The group then passed through Fort Carlton and Fort Pitt in Saskatchewan before reaching Fort Edmonton on August 27th.
-They made good time in their trek across Alberta, going by St. Albert and then St. Anne, crossing the Pembina River in mid September.
+They made good time in their trek across Alberta, going by St. Albert and then St. Anne, crossing the Pembina River in mid- September.

-Next, the Rennie party forded the swampy region of the McLeod, rafted over Athabasca Lake, and crossed the Rockies into British Columbia via the Yellowhead Pass, then called Leather Pass, which the previous group of Overlanders had gone through just a month earlier.
-Finally, on October 4th, 1862, they reached Tête Jaune Cache (the British Columbian town near the source of the Fraser River was then an outpost of the Hudson Bay Company).
+Next, the Rennie party forded the swampy region of the McLeod, rafted over Athabasca Lake, and crossed the Rockies into British Columbia via the Yellowhead Pass, then known as the Leather Pass, which the previous group of Overlanders had gone through just a month earlier.
+Finally, on October 4th, 1862, they reached Tête Jaune Cache, a British Columbian town near the source of the Fraser River that was then an outpost of the Hudson Bay Company.

-That day, their larger canoe got stuck on a sunken rock in the middle of boiling rapids—now called the Giscome Rapids—just downstream of present-day Huble Homestead.
-Despite their best efforts, the five travelers were unable to free themselves, and remained stuck there overnight amid heavy snowfall.
+On that fateful day their larger canoe got stuck on a sunken rock in the middle of boiling rapids—now referred to as the Giscome Rapids—just downstream of present-day Huble Homestead.
+Despite their best efforts, the five travelers were unable to free themselves, and they remained stuck there overnight amid heavy snowfall.
 The next day, John Helstone, John Wright, and William Rennie tried to take the small canoe ashore.
 It capsized almost immediately; Helstone and Rennie made it back to the large canoe, but Wright was carried a mile and a half downstream.

 Wright knew that if he did not dry himself off, he might very well freeze to death.
 The others threw him some matches so that he could start a fire, but he was too cold and wet to light them.
-Snow was still falling heavily, so he had no choice but to walk to keep his blood in circulation.
-Over the night, he was seriously frostbitten, and his fingers were too frozen the next morning to light the matches.
+Snow was still falling heavily; he had no choice but to walk to keep his blood circulating.
+Despite his efforts, over the night he was seriously frostbitten, and his fingers were too frozen the next morning to light the matches.
 Finally, the group in the canoe made a rope out of moose skin and tossed it ashore, after which Wright secured it to a tree.
 The four remaining men used the rope to pull themselves through the river to the bank where Wright waited, bringing their remaining supplies with them.

-On November 5th, the Rennie brothers set out with one meal, a rifle, and some ammunition, leaving the others with 10 days worth of food.
+On November 5th the Rennie brothers set out with one meal, a rifle, and some ammunition, leaving the others with 10 days worth of food.
 They made a long and arduous journey south through deep snow, spending three days making a bridge to cross the Salmon River, shooting birds and squirrels to eat.
-Waist-deep snow hindered their progress, and by the time they arrived at Fort George, William’s feet were so frozen that he had to be lifted into a canoe by a native man to cross the Nechako River.
+Waist-deep snow hindered their progress, and by the time they arrived at Fort George, William’s feet were so frozen that he had to be lifted into a canoe by an Indigenous man to cross the Nechako River.

-When they left to seek help, the Rennie party had believed it would take five days to get to Fort George and back.
-But it had taken over five times that long before they reached their destination; it was now December 3rd.
-The next day, two natives were sent to search for the rest of the party.
+When they left to seek help, the Rennie party had believed it would only take them five days to get to Fort George and back.
+However, it had taken Gilbert and William over five times that long to event reach their destination; it was now December 3rd.
+The next day, two Indigenous men were sent to search for the rest of the party.
 They returned in a few hours, saying the snow was too deep and the river not frozen enough to walk on.
 Thus, the Rennies were forced to abandon all hope.
 Mr. Charles, the manager of the station, urged them to leave quickly as provisions were getting short.
 However, William’s frostbitten feet prevented him from moving outside for 40 days.

-On New Year’s Day, the Rennies visited John Giscome’s cabin.
-While there, four natives arrived, and one Rennie asked if they had seen the missing men.
-The natives said they had not come by that route, and that the next day they would return to the lake they came from.
-On January 30th, 1863, the Rennies trade their rifle to Mr. Charles for provisions and depart for Quesnel; after meeting the Hudson Bay Company’s express en route and procuring more food, they reach Quesnel February 9th.
-Next, they stayed in William’s Lake for a month, and then finally reached their original destination, William’s Creek (now called Barkerville), the epicenter of the Cariboo Gold Rush.
+On New Year’s Day the Rennie brothers visited John Giscome’s cabin.
+While there, four Indigenous men arrived, and one of the Rennies asked if they had seen the missing men.
+The Indigenous men said they had not come by that route, and that the next day they would return to the lake they came from.
+On January 30th, 1863, the Rennies traded their rifle to Mr. Charles for provisions and they departed for Quesnel; after meeting the Hudson Bay Company’s Express en route, and procuring more food, they reached Quesnelle on February 9th.
+They went to Williams Lake, stayed there for a month, then preceded to their original destination, Williams Creek (present-day Barkerville), the epicenter of the Cariboo Gold Rush.
 The Rennies remained there until June 17th, when they set out for Lillooet.

 The fate of John Helstone, John Wright, and Thomas Rennie is reported by John Giscome in a Victoria Colonist article, titled “A Fearful Tragedy,” on December 15, 1863.
-It seems that, after the four natives spoke to the Rennies in Giscome’s cabin on January 1st, two of them went upriver seeking the unlucky travelers.
+It seems that after the four Indgenous men spoke to the Rennie brothers in Giscome’s cabin on January 1st, two of them went upriver seeking the unlucky travelers.
 And they found them — or at least two of them.
 Helstone and Wright were still alive, but in order to remain so, they had murdered Thomas Rennie and eaten most of his upper body.
-They were tearing raw flesh from his legs when the natives came upon them, and the natives fled when the two desperate men drew their pistols.
-Fort George only learned of this via some different natives in March, when the Rennies were already long gone.
+They were tearing raw flesh from his legs when the two came upon them; they fled when Helstone and Wright drew their pistols.
+Fort George only learned of this from another group of Indigenous men in March, at which point Gilbert and William were already long gone.
 Mr. Charles, fearing for the safety of the survivors, asked Giscome to examine the camp when he went on his prospecting tour in April.

-Giscome, his partner, Henry McDame, and a native guide headed up the Fraser to the camp and there found the remains of two men.
+Giscome, his partner, Henry McDame, and an Indigenous guide headed up the Fraser River to the camp; it was there they found the remains of two men.
 Thomas Rennie’s skull was found in a corner of the camp in a neat pile of bloody, half-chewed bones.
-Another man’s skull was found that had been chopped open with an axe.
+Another man’s skull was found - this one had been chopped open with an axe.
 Outside the camp, they found some of Rennie’s hair, still attached to a hunk of skin.
 Giscome and his party collected the remains, buried them, and left a written notice of what happened.
-After the guide took them through what would later become the Giscome Portage, they arrived at Summit Lake.
+After the guide took them through Lhdesti, the trail that would later be popularized as the Giscome Portage, they arrived at Summit Lake.

-The natives at Summit Lake had most of the travelers’ stolen belongings, including two axes, some camp utensils, a spyglass, Thomas Rennie’s coat, which had almost a dozen knife holes in it, and a small bible with a photo of a young woman inside, though there was nothing to indicate which man the last item belonged to.
-They said that some other natives four days away had the blankets, clothing, pocketbooks, etc. of the deceased, but they refused to say anything regarding the murder of survivor.
-Giscome was forced to conclude that, freezing and starving, the three men had eaten one another, the last of them being killed by natives for the sake of plunder.
-Giscome guessed the last man had died in early to mid January, some weeks before the Rennies left Fort George for Quesnel.
+The men at Summit Lake had most of the travellers’ belongings, including two axes, some camp utensils, a spyglass, Thomas Rennie’s coat, which had almost a dozen knife holes in it, and a small Bible with a photo of a young woman inside, though there was nothing to indicate which man the last item belonged to.
+They said another group of Indigenous men four days away had the blankets, clothing, pocketbooks, etc. of the deceased, but they refused to say anything regarding the murder of survivor.
+Giscome concluded that, freezing and starving, the three men had eaten one another and the last of them potentially killed for the sake of plunder.
+Giscome guessed the last man had died in early to mid-January, some weeks before the Rennies left Fort George for Quesnel.

 It is not known when William and Gilbert Rennie learned what happened to their brother and friends.
 Giscome did have some items he intended to deliver to the two should he ever meet them, including a letter from Gilbert’s wife and two from the mother of the deceased Rennie.
 Giscome seemed to have confused which Rennie that actually was: throughout his article, he refers to Thomas as William and vice-versa.
 Assuming he ever read Giscome’s story, poor William was undoubtedly quite perplexed to hear he had been cannibalized.